Cidrolehein/MoodTracker4/README.md

 # MoodTracker4
 MoodTracker OpenClassRoom

-MoodTracker is my first student android application.
+MoodTracker is my first student android application inspered by Mr Mood in IOS : (https://itunes.apple.com/fr/app/mr-mood/id557107386?mt=8).
 With it, you can check and memorize your daily mood : sad, disappointed, normal, happy, super happy !

 3 activities :